T

 landmark

-An astonishing city of the dead, featuring elaborate mausoleums of Argentina's elite, including Eva Perón.
-Its architecture and history make it a unique and somber attraction.
+An astonishing city of the dead, featuring elaborate mausoleums of Argentina's most prominent figures, including Eva Perón.
+The architecture is stunning and it's a surprisingly peaceful place to wander.

 2. Midday